 - Honorary Research Fellow (School of Interdisciplinary Studies) telephone: +44 (0) 1387 702008

-I am an ordained minister of the Church of South India – Kanyakumari Diocese – with several years of clinical, teaching and research experience in palliative care in India.
 My interest in end of life issues stems from my experience as a palliative care chaplain at the Christian Medical College, Vellore, India since 2004.
 I was involved in providing spiritual care and psychological support to palliative care patients and their families.
-My role also included teaching spiritual care, communication skills and ethical issues in end of life care for medical, nursing, allied health and theology students at the college and various other institutions across India.
+I have continued teaching spiritual care, communication skills and ethical issues in end of life care for medical, nursing, allied health and theology students at various educational and health care institutions across India and in the UK.

 I completed my PhD at the University of Nottingham.
 My doctoral research was a cross-disciplinary research involving philosophical and theological analysis as well as an oral history study to explore the historical-cultural understanding of spirituality at the end of life in India.
 I hold bachelor degrees in English Literature and Theology and masters degrees in Journalism and Bioethics.
-My bioethics masters was an Erasmus Mundus masters degree at the Katholieke Universiteit Leuven, Belgium, Radboud University, Nijmegen, the Netherlands and the university of Padova, Italy.
+My postgraduate degree in bioethics was an Erasmus Mundus masters degree at the Katholieke Universiteit Leuven, Belgium, Radboud University, Nijmegen, the Netherlands and the University of Padova, Italy.

 - Palliative care